-Variations on an Original Theme, Opus 36, Enigma
+Enigma, Variations on an Original Theme, Opus 36

 EDWARD WILLIAM ELGAR

-WORLD PREMIERE: June 19, 1899, at Saint James's Hall, London, Hans Richter conducted
+WORLD PREMIERE: June 19, 1899.
+Hans Richter conducted at Saint James's Hall, London, England

-“Commenced in a spirit of humour & continued in deep seriousness,” is how Elgar later described the genesis of the work that would make all the difference in his life.
+“Commenced in a spirit of humor & continued in deep seriousness,” is how Elgar later described the genesis of the work that would make all the difference in his life.
 He was in his forties and still had to scrape together a living with long hours of teaching and hackwork for his publisher.
 When he finished the Variations, he sent the score to the great German conductor Hans Richter, who agreed to introduce the work in London.
+Richter’s advocacy meant a lot.
+A famed interpreter of both Wagner and Brahms, he had been active and adored in England since the late 1870s.
 The Variations proved a landmark, not just for Elgar, but for English music.

 Probably only Alice Elgar and the composer’s friend August Jaeger knew the secret of the unplayed larger theme—if, indeed, there was a secret.
 Elgar wrote descriptive notes for the variations; unattributed quotations in what follows come from those notes.

 Theme—This is a simple three-part design, something you could represent as A-B-A, and, in the words of Elgar’s biographer Diana McVeagh, “as productive as a goldmine.”

 Variation I (C.A.E.)—This is Alice Elgar, whose death in 1920 brought the composer’s creative life to a halt for twelve years until he began work on his Third Symphony toward the end of 1932.
 “The variation is really a prolongation of the theme with what I wished to be romantic and delicate additions; those who knew C.A.E. will understand this reference to one whose life was a romantic and delicate inspiration.”